-- The diagram shows the elevation crank which is used to raise and lower the saw blade. - Clockwise rotation raises the blade . . . counterclockwise rotation lowers it.
-One complete turn of the handle will raise or lower the saw blade 1/16-inch.
+- a.
+The diagram shows the elevation crank which is used to raise and lower the saw blade. - b.
+Clockwise rotation raises the blade . . . counterclockwise rotation lowers it.
+One complete turn of the handle will raise or lower the saw blade c.
+The bevel index lever automatically indexes the 1/16-inch.